TourencBastien/TourencBastien.github.io/_pages/teaching.md

 author_profile: true
 ---

+## Workshop in Computational Cartography for Historians
+Graduate, University of Lyon 2 - spring 2024

+* Lecturer to second year graduate students.

+## Workshop in Computer Science for Historians
+Graduate, University of Lyon 2 - spring 2024

+* Lecturer to first year graduate students.

 ## Statistics for Social Science
-Graduate, University of Lyon 2 - spring 2023
+Graduate, University of Lyon 2 - springs 2023 & 2024

 * Lecturer to first year graduate students.